Forêt d'Écouves: Location and topography

 The forest is located in the Orne département of France, north of Alençon, between the communes of Carrouges in the west and Sées in the east.
 It covers an area of approximately 15000 ha, being 18 km east to west and between 8 and 10 km wide.
 It is generally between 100 and 400 m above sea level, although at one point the elevation rises to 417 m above sea level, which is the highest point in all of Normandy.

 The forest comprises part of the Normandie-Maine Regional Natural Park, founded in 1975, along with the Andaines and Perseigne forests.

+Communes

+The Forest is spread over 27 communes.